ory/docs/docs/hydra/sdk/api.md

 }
 ```

+_ConsentRequestSession ConsentRequestSession ConsentRequestSession
-_Used to pass session data to a consent request._
+ConsentRequestSession ConsentRequestSession Used to pass session data to a
+consent request._

 #### Properties